duke-libraries/archivesspace-duke-scripts/python/README.md

 **asEADexport_eadid_input.py** - Python script to batch export EADs based on eadid input.
 Prompts for a list of eadid values separated with commas (e.g. eadid1,eadid2,eadid3).
 Will export EADs for all eadids provided if marked "published" in ASpace.
 Script relies on a config file (local_settings.cfg) that contains repository URL, username, password.

+**asEADpublish_and_export_eadid_input.py** - Python script (similar to above) that exports EADs based on eadid input.
+Prompts for list of eadid values separated with commas.
+Checks to see if a resource's finding aid status is 'published'.
+If so, it exports the EAD to a spficied location, if not, it sets the finding aid status to "published" AND publishes the resource and all components.
+Then, it exports the modified EAD.
+See comments in script for more details.

 For example:
 ```
 [ArchivesSpace]